Frequently Asked Questions

 Please note that intent to publish does not in itself determine whether the activity is research (therefore requiring REB review).

-5. Do I need to use a written consent form that that I ask participants to sign?
+6. Do I need to use a written consent form that I ask participants to sign?

 No. There is a whole chapter devoted to the consent process in the TCPS (Chapter 3).
 You must ensure that consent is documented (TCPS 3.12), but that documentation does not need to be a written consent form, although this format is common and appropriate in many instances.